 Our article Employee Ownership for Closely Held Companies: ESOPs, Equity Grants, Trusts, and Worker Cooperatives compares these four forms of employee ownership side by side in table format.

 How to learn more

-- The NCEO will host peer gatherings exclusively for companies with EOTs in January, February, and March of 2023.
+- The NCEO hosts peer gatherings exclusively for companies with EOTs on a roughly monthly basis.

 - A webinar "The Employee Ownership Trust: An ESOP Alternative" by Christopher Michael (recorded May 18, 2021).
 Free for NCEO members.